How to Prepare for a Meeting With a Social Media Agency

 What do you need from your chosen social media agency

-Have you done any social media efforts in the past?
-Are there existing social media platforms of your brand?
-You need to tell the agency about this for them to get a grasp on what social media efforts should be continued or discontinued.
+Have you done any social efforts in the past?
+Are there existing platforms of your brand?
+You need to tell the agency about this for them to get a grasp on which efforts should be continued or discontinued.

 Knowing what you want to achieve

 When creating a social media profile, you cannot just post content and hope that your audience engages with every single one of it.
 You need to have a clear objective of what you want to achieve on a certain campaign.
-Be aware of the role of social media on your brand.
-Here are some functions brands are using social media for:
+Be aware of its role on your brand:

 - Talent sourcing